-James Paxton exits early in first start since returning to Mariners with elbow discomfort
+James Paxton exits early with elbow discomfort in first start since returning to Mariners

-James Paxton’s return to the Mariners never made it out of the second inning, and it was for the worst, yet all too familiar reason — injury.
+James Paxton’s return to the Mariners never made it out of the second inning, and it was for the worst, yet all too familiar, reason — injury.

-Paxton exited his first outing of the 2021 season with no outs in the second inning, Tuesday night, vs. the White Sox at T-Mobile Park with what the Mariners later announced as “left elbow discomfort.”
+Paxton exited his first outing of the 2021 season with no outs in the second inning Tuesday night vs. the White Sox at T-Mobile Park with what the Mariners later announced as “left elbow discomfort.”

 Those three words are not something you want to hear for any pitcher.